TharaneshA/nids-anomaly-detection/README.md

 # Network Intrusion Detection System with Anomaly-based Detection

 ## Overview
-A hybrid deep learning approach for network intrusion detection using autoencoders and LSTM with attention mechanism.
+A hybrid deep learning approach for zero-day attacks, network intrusion detection using autoencoders and LSTM with attention mechanism.
 The system combines unsupervised and supervised learning techniques to detect network intrusions.

 ## Features
 - Hybrid architecture (Autoencoder + LSTM + Attention mechanism)